chattersoft/chatter/readme.md

 # Chatter
-Chatter is an app that let's anyone host a chatter server, and in turn anyone can join or create a chat on that server.
-This is the official client/frontend to interact with servers.
-You can join an active sever and look at or join chats!
-This is not complete.
+Chatter is a app that is hosted locally and let's you chat with people on your network seamlessly.
+Please star, even tho there is no code yet :D.